Lesson 4: Representing Images

 Wrap Up (10 mins)

-Goal: This first discussion calls out that both systems were breaking down complex information like words or images into small pieces that are easier to represent.
+The first discussion calls out that both systems were breaking down complex information such as words or images into small pieces that are easier to represent.
 With text this is already done for us since a page of words is already broken into letters.
 With images we needed to get a bit more creative to break the image into pixels.
-In both cases, however, once this is done the problem gets much simple.
+Students should recognize that once this is done the problem gets much simple.

 Share: Have students share the images they created with one another.